-Artificial intelligence in SMEs: 5 tips for implementation
+Artificial intelligence for SMEs: 5 tips for implementation

-A thought-out introduction and the appropriate use of AI can bring SMEs real added value.
+A thought-out introduction and the appropriate use of Artificial Intelligence (AI) can bring SMEs real added value.

 When implementing AI or AI systems, SMEs should not rush into anything.
 The opportunities must also be recognized and internalized by employees.
 After that, you can introduce AI with a clear roadmap and the use of relevant data.